-1. Whether the input power cables and motor cables meet the current-carrying capacity requirements of the actual load.
-2. Whether correct accessories are selected for the VFD, the accessories are correctly and properly installed, and the installation cables meet the capacity carrying requirements of all components (including the reactor, input filter, output reactor, output filter, DC reactor, braking unit and braking resistor).
-3. Whether the VFD is installed on non-flammable materials and the heat-radiating accessories (such as the reactor and braking resistor) are away from flammable materials.
-4. Whether all the control cables and power cables are separately routed and whether EMC specification requirements are taken into full account during the routing.
-5. Whether all grounding systems are properly grounded according to the requirements of the VFD.
-6. Whether all the installation clearances of the VFD meet the requirements in the manual.
-7. Whether the installation mode conforms to the instructions in the operation manual.
-Vertical installation is recommended whenever possible.
-8. Whether the external connection terminals of the product are tightly fastened and the torque is appropriate.
-9. Whether there are screws, cables, or other conductive items left in the VFD.
+- Whether the input power cables and motor cables meet the current-carrying capacity requirements of the actual load. - Whether correct accessories are selected for the VFD, the accessories are correctly and properly installed, and the installation cables meet the capacity carrying requirements of all components (including the reactor, input filter, output reactor, output filter, DC reactor, braking unit and braking resistor). - Whether the product is installed on non-flammable materials and the heat-radiating accessories (such as the reactor and braking resistor) are away from flammable materials. - Whether all control cables and power cables are run separately and Whether the routing complies with EMC requirement. - Whether all grounding systems are properly grounded according to the requirements of the VFD - Whether all the installation clearances of the VFD meet the requirements in the manual. - Whether the installation mode conforms to the instructions in the operation manual.
+It is recommended that the VFD be installed uprightly. - Whether the external connection terminals of the product are tightly fastened and the torque is appropriate. - Whether there are screws, cables, or other conductive items left in the VFD.
 If yes, get them out.